luannaochoa/BBBKernelDriver-tutorial/README.md

 ##Bring All Parts Together
 ####Loading the Kernel To The SD Card

-1. Now transfer your dtb and your uImage to the partitioned SD card.
-In addition to installing your RFS with these commands:

-     `cp uImage /media/luanna/BOOT`

-     `cp am335x-boneblack.dtb /media/luanna/BOOT`
+1. Insert your SD card to your computer.
+Be sure it appears on your Ubuntu-VM
+2. Open up a terminal and `cd` until your present working directory is 'linux/arch/arm/boot'
+3. Transfer the uImage in the afformentioned directory to your partitioned SD card.
+Use the command `cp uImage /media/luanna/BOOT`
+4. Now `cd` into 'dts'.
+Your current file path should be 'linux/arch/arm/boot/dts'.
+Complete the same task for your dtb.
+Run the command `cp am335x-boneblack.dtb /media/luanna/BOOT`

-     `sudo make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- INSTALL_MOD_PATH=/media/luanna/RFS modules_install`
+5. Now install your RFS(Root File System) with the following command `sudo make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- INSTALL_MOD_PATH=/media/luanna/RFS modules_install`

 ####Boot BeagleBoneBlack Off The SD Card

+1. Connect
-1. Insert your SD into the BeagleBoneBlack, connect the debug cable to your BeagleBoneBlack as well and provide your BeagleBoneBlack a power source.
+2. Insert your SD into the BeagleBoneBlack, connect the debug cable to your BeagleBoneBlack as well and provide your BeagleBoneBlack a power source.

 ####Test The Kernel Device Driver

-13. Log into your beagleboneblack by typing in root. `cd` to where your tester.c executable is and run the program with the string you'd like in morse code.
+ Log into your beagleboneblack by typing in root. `cd` to where your tester.c executable is and run the program with the string you'd like in morse code.